 36% of patients lost greater than 5% of their body weight in 56 weeks in the worst-performing trial, while 57% of patients lost greater than 5% of their body weight in 56 weeks in the best-performing trial.

-A more recent medical review examined whether Contrave was effective for weight loss in a patient population with type-2 diabetes.
-Data from over 4,500 patients was analyzed, and the researchers found that Contrave was effective for this patient population, resulting in average weight loss of 11-22 pounds (lbs) over the course of the 56 week studies.
+Data from over 4,500 patients was analyzed, and the researchers found that Contrave was effective in this patient population, causing an average of 11-22 pounds of weight loss over 56 weeks.

 Based on the available medical research, we will conclude that Contrave is effective for weight loss, which is unsurprising given that the drug is approved by the FDA for this indication.

 The more concerning side effects, which are significantly more rare, involve suicidality.

-The risk of suicidal thoughts or actions likely affects a very small percentage of Contrave users, but this side effect suggests that patients in these population groups, or patients with a personal or family history of suicide may benefit from speaking with their doctor about alternative weight loss medications that don't carry this risk.
+The risk of suicidal thoughts or actions likely affects a very small percentage of Contrave users, but this warning suggests that patients in these population groups, or patients with a personal or family history of suicide, may benefit from speaking with their doctor about alternative weight loss medications without this risk.

-A popular YouTube video published by a channel called "B Runewicz" shares before-and-after images of their weight loss while using Contrave:
+A YouTube creator named "B Runewicz" shares before-and-after images of weight loss caused by Contrave:

 Questionable Inactive Ingredients

 The active and inactive ingredients in Contrave are shown above.